-DataSet.is_corrupt(self)
+DataSet.reset(self)

-DataSet.na_count(self, over='time', align='right')
+DataSet.na_count(self, over='time', align='right') Calculate the number of missing values double double for cases when time is stored as an int, but you need a

-Calculate the number of missing values
+• over (str or list) - Time periods to to the count over over.
+Options are 'time', 'year', 'month', 'day'.

-- over (str or list) Time periods to to the count over over.
-Options are 'time', 'year', 'month', 'day'. - align (str) This determines whether the output time is at the left, centre or right hand side of the time window.
+• align (str) - This determines whether the output time is at the left, centre or right hand side of the time window.
 Options are "left", "centre" and "right"